The Fujifilm GF 50mm F3.5 Review | A Must-Have GFX Lens?

 The Cons & Challenges

-There isn't much for me to nit-pick here.
-The only real problem I had was that this lens could only pull focus at around 2 feet, which feels much more expansive when you're using this further in the field.
-There would be times where I wanted to push in for a tighter frame, and it just wasn't possible, where other lenses that share this 40mm focal length have trained you to be able to get into a pocket to snap your shots.
+There isn't much for me to nitpick here.
+My only real problem was that this lens could only pull focus at around 2 feet, which feels much more expansive when you use this further in the field.
+There would be times when I wanted to push in for a tighter frame, and it just wasn't possible, whereas other lenses that share this 40mm focal length have trained you to be able to get into a pocket to snap your shots.

-It may be a dealbreaker for some, but for the vast amount of work you'll be doing with this lens on your GFX camera, you probably won't hit this roadblock often.
-Besides, there's something else that's far more egregious, and that's the lens hood.
+It may be a dealbreaker for some, but given the vast amount of work you'll be doing with this lens on your GFX camera, you probably won't hit this roadblock often.
+Besides, there's something else that's far more egregious: the lens hood.

 This lens hood is ugly and barely works.
 It somehow makes this industrial, cold, ominous product seem dinky.
 In any case, there isn't much else to complain about this lens.
 It's excellent and brings so much value to the table.